 Macronutrients for runners: Boost your running performance

-Especially female runners know about the vitamin D too well.
-So I would say that this micronutrient gets a lot of attention already but lets show the vitamin D a little bit more love.
+Especially female runners know about vitamin D too well.
+So I would say that this micronutrient gets a lot of attention already but let’s show the vitamin D a little bit more love.
 As an important part of the key macronutrients for runners vitamin D aids in calcium absorption and helps with maintaining bone strength, both of which are particularly important for women.
-Adequate Vitamin D intake is also associated with preventing diseases, like cancer, heart disease and high blood pressure.
+Adequate Vitamin D intake is also associated with preventing diseases, like cancer, heart disease, and high blood pressure.

 Known as our sunshine vitamin for people who live in colder areas of the country or just have darker skin tones don’t absorb enough of this essential vitamin.
 For a diet filled with vitamin D nutrients like mushrooms and eggs should provide you enough of this macronutrient for runners.

 Honestly most people have no idea what choline really is.
 550 milligrams per day is required for us per day and more than 65 percent of the people haven’t heard of this macronutrient called choline ever before.
 What does choline do for us?
 It is sending signals from the brain to working muscles, which makes it a vital nutrient for muscle function in runners.